romulus-focsaneanu/Archlinux/README.md

 ./post_install.sh

-* Note: it will takes few minutes.
+* Note: it will takes a few minutes.

 * Enjoy!
 Now u have a fully-functional Arch Linux desktop environment.